McSorley helps No. 15 Penn State rout Maryland 38-3

 Tyrrell Pigrome completed 14 of 23 passes for 185 yards but was sacked five times for the Terrapins (5-7, 3-6).
 They will miss out on a bowl trip for the third time since joining the Big Ten.

-Maryland kicker Joseph Petrino booted a 26-yard field goal to break the shutout.
+Maryland kicker Joseph Petrino made a 26-yard field goal to break the shutout.

+"We obviously left some plays out on the field today," Maryland interim coach Matt Canada said.
+"I'm disappointed in that for our players.
+It's hard to see that happen when you know how bad they wanted it."

 THE TAKEAWAY